ShinoNice/Lisbon-Tourism-RAG/README.md

 ### Project Structure

-- **/notebooks**: Contains the main development notebooks:
+- **/ProjectFiles**: Contains the main development notebooks:
   - `RB_Chatbot.ipynb`: Simple implementation of the Rule-Based chatbot.
   - `G_Chatbots.ipynb`: Development of the stateless and stateful generative chatbots.
   - `RAG.ipynb`: Final notebook containing the implementation of the RAG chatbot.

-- **/data**: Contains the web-scraped data used for the RAG chatbot's knowledge base.
+- **/DataFiles**: Contains the web-scraped data used for the RAG chatbot's knowledge base.
+As well as the memory.db file where the conversation from the statful chatbot in `G_Chatbots.ipynb` is being stored

-- **/evaluation**: Scripts and results related to the evaluation of each chatbot's performance on a set of Lisbon tourism-related questions.

 ### Key Components